 Package Size Code: Third segment of NDC.
 Alphanumeric values, 2-digit field, right justified, zero-filled for 1-digit package size codes.

-Period Covered: Calendar quarter and year covered by data submission.
+Period Covered: The calendar quarter and year in which the 11-digit NDC was paid for by the State .
 Numeric, 5-digit field, QYYYY

 Valid values for Q: